alphagov/prototype-kit-training/source/introduction/introduction.md

 # Prototype Kit training

-This guide contains links to resources and documentation that are used for the GOV.UK Prototype Kit training.
+This guide contains links to resources and documentation that are used for the GOV.UK Prototype Kit training run by GDS.

 ### Training slides